crtified-retro/picogus/README.md

 * [Serdashop](https://www.serdashop.com/PicoGUS) - in EU 🇪🇺
 * [Flamelily IT](https://shop.flamelily.co.uk/picogus) - in UK 🇬🇧

 Want to make your own PicoGUS?
-See the [build guide](https://github.com/polpo/picogus/wiki/Building-your-PicoGUS).
-Note that the more DIY friendly v1.1.1 hardware has some documented issues with reset – a forthcoming v1.2 revision will fix these issues. **Important caveat**: due to the specs of the Pico, assumptions made by programs written to use the GUS, the imprecise nature of emulation, and the varying specs of retro DOS PC hardware, some things will likely never be perfect. **This is still a work in progress.**
+The easiest version to make at home is the PicoGUS v1.2.
+The [build guide](https://github.com/polpo/picogus/wiki/Building-your-PicoGUS) walks through the main points of building a v1.2 card.

 Have a PicoGUS and want to use it?
 See the [configuring and using your PicoGUS guide](https://github.com/polpo/picogus/wiki/Configuring-and-using-your-PicoGUS).